What is a Bengal?

 marbled Bengals are alike.
 The pattern may be sharply defined patches

-twisting streams of clear color.
+twisting streams of clear colour.